ameya-6964/Python-Practice/Basics/README.md

-# Python-Practice For Placement Interview Questions
+# Python-Basics For Placement Interview Questions

 ## Q 1) Tell Me Something About Python Programming
 • Free and open-source - You can freely use and distribute Python, even for